bitly/dablooms/README.md

 storage of elements at the cost of possible false positive on membership queries.

-This project aims to demonstrate a novel construction that can scale, and provide not only the addition of new members, but reliable removal of existing members.

 **dablooms** implements such a structure that takes additional metadata to classify elements in order to make an intelligent decision as to which bloom filter an element should belong.